Dynamical symmetry breaking in Yang-Mills geometrodynamics: New local non-Abelian conserved currents

 We can also write the extremal and its dual as,

 It is very important at this point to remind ourselves that the isovector (\ref{ISO}) satisfying the condition (\ref{ISOSUM}) was to be determined in a complete independent way with respect to the local block diagonalization process.
 It was claimed in reference \cite{gaugeinvmeth} that this isovector (\ref{ISO}) was given at the outset of the block diagonalization process.
 We developed in manuscript \cite{gaugeinvmeth} a method to block diagonalize in a gauge invariant way, isospace projections of the non-Abelian field strength by this isovector (\ref{ISO}).
-Now, imagine that within this new context we do not provide this isovector at the outset of the algorithm.
-On the contrary, its two local independent variables $(\cos\theta_{1}, \cos\theta_{2})$ ($\cos\theta_{3}$ is found through the normalizing condition (\ref{ISOSUM})) become now two variables available for our new system of equations.
-The system of equations that determines locally the two new conserved currents that live or lie inside blades one and two.